ttupper92618/codeceptjs-native-web-POC/README.md

 - Expanded visual testing support.

+- Universal step definitions; allowing a single step definition to contain both iOS and Android code, making defining steps a once and done process.

 ## **Known Issues**

 - This project executes tests against android applications using uiautomator, the native ui automation tool provided by Google.
 The appium community variant (uiautomator2) will not work with this project.